Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 $$= \begin{bmatrix} 3 & 7 \\ 4 & 2\end{bmatrix}\begin{bmatrix} 1 \\ 3\end{bmatrix} = \begin{bmatrix}24 \\ 10\end{bmatrix}$$

 ## Matrices as linear maps
-We've just seen that linear maps corresopond to matrices.
+We've just seen that linear maps correspond to matrices.
 Where the ith column tells us what happens to the ith basis vector under the map.

 While this is true, there is one caveat.
 Vector spaces can have more than one basis.
 So when we write a linear map as a matrix we have chosen a specific basis to use.
 If we change the basis then the linear map will be represented by a different basis.